 2. Remove the Moldings

 Next up are the roof moldings along the edges of your RV’s roof.
 They’re usually held by screws and sealed with caulk.
-Use a flathead screwdriver or a putty knife to pry them off gently—try not to nick any surrounding surfaces.
+Use a flathead screwdriver or a putty knife to pry them off gently and do not nick any surrounding surfaces.

 3. Peel Off the Old Rubber Roof